nickyonge/map-layout-editor/Assets/Data/readme.md

 # Attribution

-Listed here are all data sources used in this project.
+Listed here are all data sources used in this project.[^citations]

 ## Databases